dataasciences/dataasciences.github.io/_posts/2025-08-14-VSCode-Extensions.md

 ## 4. GitLens

-You can Git from within VSCode, which offers powerful features to visualize and manage Git repositories.
+You can Git from within VSCode, which offers powerful features to visualise and manage Git repositories.
 GitLens offers many features.
 Some of these include;

 * Git Blame: See who last modified a line and why.
 * Commit History: View the history of a file or line of code.